gvec-group/gvec/INSTALL.md

 ```
    ccmake ../
 ```
 Here you can specify library paths and options.
+Press "enter" to change options.
+Press "c" to configure and "g" to create the Makefiles.
-If no preinstallied libraries for netcdf are found, an error occurs Press <c> to configure and <g> to create the Makefiles.
+If `BUILD_CDF=ON` and no preinstallied libraries for netcdf are found, an error occurs...

 Finally compile GVEC in the build folder by typing
 ```